Andy-Pham-72/Top-Rentals-Cineplex/Data Collecting/README.md

 ### Future work:

+* Edits the string format of movie titles of the top rentals Cineplex to match with the imdb dataset's movie titles format.
-* I want to incorporate API python script to gather additional data from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+* Incorporates API python script to gather additional data from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
-* I want to scrape some additional critics data which is corresponding to the top rental movies in Cineplex from [RottenTomatoes](https://www.rottentomatoes.com/).
+* Scrapes some additional critics data which is corresponding to the top rental movies in Cineplex from [RottenTomatoes](https://www.rottentomatoes.com/).